 Joins Jankovich And Howard On Head Coach Larry Brown's Staff

-Ulric Maligi (your-ick mowl-uh-ghee) is in his second season (2013-14) at SMU after being named an assistant by Head Coach Larry Brown on May 22, 2012.
+Ulric Maligi (your-ick mowl-uh-ghee) is in his third season (2014-15) at SMU after being named an assistant by Head Coach Larry Brown on May 22, 2012.
 Maligi's responsibilities include on-the-court coaching, scouting and recruiting.
 He also helps with scheduling and assists the academic liaison.

 In his first season (2012-13), the Mustangs led Conference USA in field goal percentage defense (.395) (29th NCAA), which was the best since 1961-62.
 SMU also led C-USA in free throw percentage (.745) while ranking second in scoring defense (62.7).
 SMU's 8-1 starts and 10-5 mark in non-conference play were the best since 2006-07.
 The Mustangs' recruiting class also ranked as high as No. 14 nationally; including McDonald's All-American Keith Frazier and NJCAA All-American Yanick Moreira.